CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 Then navigate into the repo directory: ``cd ./Phoenix-Linux-SocketCAN-Example/.``

-To ensure the scripts from our cloned repository can be executed, make sure to enable execution priveledges.
+To ensure the scripts from our cloned repository can be executed, make sure to enable execution privileges.

 	* ``chmod +x build.sh``